rasmushellumit/chibisafe/README.md

 ## Changes from the original fork
 Makes it so the docker-compose file works with portainer and removes the need for nginx.
 (Use your own reverse proxy host ex.
-Nginx Proxy Manger, Traefik, Apache, etc.)
+Nginx Proxy Manger, Traefik, Apache, etc.)[IpOfContainer:5000]
-All you need to do is just get your own reverse proxy and point to the IpOfContainer:5000.
 Adds Ulalou's IOS Shortcut in the footer

 ##